 Reading and analysing written material is a big part of PhD research in all subject areas.
 This can be difficult for students with disabilities such as dyslexia or visual impairment.

-Discussing these difficulties with your supervisor in advance may help you come up with strategies for overcoming them.
-You can also establish realistic progress expectations that take account of the difficulties you have.
-The following are other ways in which you may be able to overcome difficulties with reading and writing as a disabled PhD student:
+These are some ways in which you may be able to overcome difficulties with reading and writing as a disabled PhD student: